Infinitesimal Automorphisms of VB-groupoids and algebroids

 \subsection{VB-groupoids/algebroids and representations}

-Gracia-Saz and Mehta showed that VB-groupoids/algebroids are intrinsic models of 2-term representations up to homotopy \cite{gracia2010lie, Gracia-Saz2010}, i.e.~representations up to homotopy concentrated in degrees 0 and 1 (see \cite{CA2012, CA2013} for more details about representations up to homotopy of Lie algebroids and groupoids).
-Given a VB-groupoid/algebroid one can construct, non-canonically, a 2-term representation up to homotopy in such a way that isomorphism classes of VB-groupoids/algebroids correspond bijectively to isomorphism classes of 2-term representations up to homotopy.
+In this section we discuss the properties of some special class of VB-groupoids/algebroids.
+We have mentioned in the introduction that VB-groupoids/algebroids are intrinsic models of 2-term representations up to homotopy (see \cite{gracia2010lie,Gracia-Saz2010}, see also Section \ref{sec:applications} for more details).
 For instance, the isomorphism class of the tangent VB-groupoid/algebroid corresponds to the isomorphism class of the adjoint representation (up to homotopy).
-In this picture, 2-term representations up to homotopy concentrated in one single degree (0 or 1) are genuine representations and correspond to particularly simple VB-groupoids/algebroids that we describe in this section for future use.
+In this picture, 2-term representations up to homotopy concentrated in one single degree ($-1$ or $0$) are genuine representations and correspond to the class of VB-groupoids/algebroids that we aim to discuss here. \begin{definition}[Trivial-core VB-groupoid] A VB-groupoid is \emph{trivial-core} if its core is trivial. \end{definition} Trivial-core VB-groupoids are also known as \emph{vacant}.
+Let $(E_G\rightrightarrows E; G\rightrightarrows M)$ be a trivial-core VB-groupoid.
+In this case, the source $\tilde s : E_G \to E$ is a regular vector bundle morphism (covering $s : G \to M$).
+Hence $E_G$ is canonically isomorphic to $s^\ast E$ as a vector bundle over $G$.
+In the following we will understand the latter isomorphism and denote $E_G = s^\ast E$.